-As with most Saxon churches the layout of Escomb church is very simple.
+As with most Saxon churches, the layout of Escomb church is very simple.
 There is a small south porch giving access to a narrow nave.
 The font is to the west of the south door.
 To the right, the nave leads under a high chancel arch to a very small sanctuary where the high altar is located.

 Several items on the exterior north wall are worth noting; a projecting lip of stone protects a Roman inscription.
-The stone was simply re-used by the Saxon builders of the church, so he inscription is upside down.
+The stone was simply re-used by the Saxon builders of the church, so the inscription is upside down.
 It reads "LEG VI", meaning, Sixth Legion.
 Nearer ground level is the north door.
 This extremely simple doorway is generally accepted to be of Celtic origin.
-The surounding masonry work indicates that the entire doorway may have been taken whole from Binchester and re-used here.
+The surrounding masonry work indicates that the entire doorway may have been taken whole from Binchester and re-used here.

 Inside the church there is an absolute wealth of Saxon material.
 The south porch shows two Saxon stone crosses, and several other bits and pieces of interesting carving found on the site.
-Inside the nave, the font is extremelyt simple.
+Inside the nave, the font is extremely simple.
 It dates to at least the 13th century, though it may be quite a bit earlier

-Set high on the north wall is another Roman sytone, set on its side, and used as part of the supports for a Saxon window.
+Set high on the north wall is another Roman stone, set on its side, and used as part of the supports for a Saxon window.
 The inscription on the stone reads, "BONO REI PUBUCAE NATO", which translates loosely as "To the man born for the good of the state".
 Moving up the nave you come to the Chancel Arch, where the Saxons again reused an existing arch from Binchester Roman fort.
 The stonework of the Romans was so good that no masonry was needed to set the arch in place.

-Taken as a whole, Escomb Saxon Church contains a wealth of fascinating architectural and historical detail, and is well worth a visit.
+Taken as a whole, Escomb Saxon Church contains a wealth of fascinating architectural and historical detail and is well worth a visit.